Japanese Lifestyle

 It is for VENTILATION.

-Taking shoes off is the same reason.
-Please come to think of it.
+Besides, please come to think of it.

 Do you want to keep yourself wearing shoes on a very humid day?